 Aquatic animals breathe in oxygen that remains dissolved in water.
 In your biology lessons, you have read that plants need carbon dioxide for photosynthesis.
 How do aquatic plants get carbon dioxide?
 They get carbon dioxide which remains dissolved in water.
 These gases dissolve in water because of the diffusion.

 The rate of diffusion increases with increase in temperature and decreases with decrease in temperature.

 Diffusion takes place because of the movements of particles of matters.
-The increase in temperature increases the kinetic energy, which increase the speed of movement of particles of matter.
-The increase in the speed of movement increases the rate of diffusion.
+An increase in temperature increases the kinetic energy of particles.
+This increases the speed of movement of particles of matter.
+As a result, the rate of diffusion increases.

 Example: We do not get the smell of cold food from a distance, but we get the smell of hot food even from a distance.
 Hot food has higher temperature.
 Higher temperature increases the kinetic energy of particles and hence the aroma of hot food easily travels far and wide.
 That is why, you will not get the aroma of ice-cream but you will always get the aroma of piping hot jalebis and samosa from a distance.